AllenNeuralDynamics/aind-file-standards/file_formats/fip.md

 These files are optional and may be removed once QC is complete.
 Quality Control consists of verifying that ROIs were placed in the correct location, and not, for example, shifted with respect to the visual display on the rig due to e.g. physical bumping of the hardware.

+#### Photometry Readout CSV files

+These files contain photometry readouts.
+Each row describes the average signal of pixels within each ROI for a single video frame.
+The values are computed online during data acquisition.
+The files have no headers.
+Each column is a timeseries, ordered as follows:

+* `timestamp` (in millisecond, total time of the day)
+* `ROI0` (corresponding to fiber branch1) values
+* `ROI1` (corresponding to fiber branch2) values
+* `...`  (depending on how many fibers are used; in most of the experiments: ROI0-3/4branches)
+* `Blank ROI`: CMOS dark count floor signal

 #### ROI Coordinate CSV files